-In the article “let’s unravel the mysteries of dead sea scrolls”, we will discuss the discovery, meaning of dead sea scrolls and their importance, etc. What’s written on them is the most fascinating question regarding dead sea scrolls.
+In the article “let’s unravel the mysteries of dead sea scrolls”, we will discuss the discovery, and meaning of the dead sea scrolls and their importance, etc. What’s written on them is the most fascinating question regarding the dead sea scrolls.
 To understand this, we turn back to the hands of time.
 To know about the role of archaeology in anthropology, go through its branches.

 Introduction of Dead Sea Scrolls

 These are also known as Qumran caves scrolls.
-These are the hidden ancient manuscripts that mostly belong to the Hebrew religious group, first found in 1947 accidentally by Bedouin Shepherds in the cave at Khirbat Qumran on the northern shore of the dead sea in the west bank of Isreal (West Bank is a landlocked area bordered by Jorden and Isreal).
+These are the hidden ancient manuscripts that mostly belong to the Hebrew religious group, first found in 1947 accidentally by Bedouin Shepherds in the cave at Khirbat Qumran on the northern shore of the dead sea on the west bank of Isreal (West Bank is a landlocked area bordered by Jorden and Isreal).
 They are 7 in no. (out of 7, 4 are with Christian and the remaining are bought by the Hebrew University), this implies that scrolls belong to both Christians and Jews.
 Later in the dead sea, more than 900 scrolls are found in 11 different caves.
 They have been also discovered in Aramaic and Greek.
-Latest one found in the Cave of horror in Isreal (near the western shore of the Dead sea).
-The collection of texts found at Qumran also known as “the library of Qumran”.
+The latest one was found in the Cave of horror in Isreal (near the western shore of the Dead sea).
+The collection of texts found at Qumran is also known as “the library of Qumran”.

 Significance of Dead sea scroll

 They tell us about the history of Judaism and Christianity.
 They throw light on the political world of Second Temple Judaism (Jewish Holy Temple at Jerusalem, Isreal)and the text of the Hebrew Bible.
 They tell us about Jewish beliefs and practices.
 Before the discovery of these scrolls, we know very little about Judaism.
 These texts reveal that the Jewish people believe in Messiah as the son of God and life after death.
-They have some similar ritual practices with those of Christianity which attracts the interest of Christians.
-Scholars believed that the word scroll is more than the description of the apocalypse, it tells us about the weaponry attack to triumph good over evils.
+They have some similar ritual practices to those of Christianity which attracts the interest of Christians.
+Scholars believed that the word scroll is more than the description of the apocalypse, it tells us about the weaponry attack to triumph over good over evil.
 And this information is not found in any other scriptures.